garcia-sonia/walkies-knocklyon/README.md

 - The consistency of the website is achieved through the regular use of the same header and footer accross all pages.
 - Other recurrent features are the use of round edged images accross all pages, the regular use of solid font awesome icons and a clearly defined background color palette composed of white, orange and a soft shade of green.
 - Fonts are easy to read for the target audience and also consistent accross the site with the use of Lato, sans serif in the body and Oswald, sans serif all headers.
-- Font colors are mainly black, but the site also uses two complementary colors, white and orange, for contrast depending on the background color or to highlight links accross the site.
+Font colors are #2a2a2a and #252525 respectively which are both pleasant and easy to read dark greys.
 - The simplicity of the design, easy readability and straightforward uncomplicated titles and content are adequate for the nature of this website and its target audience.

 ![Mockups showing how this website's design is reponsive for desktop, laptop, tablet and mobile formats](docs/images/mockup_responsive_design_walkies.PNG)